pandalearnstocode/Notes/engine of an analytical product.md

 ### Production code development

 After finalizing the methodology, data, user input and required output the code has to be converted to a production quality code.
-It is better if it is possible to make this code is
+The objective of this stage is to produce a code which is well documented, readable and well optimized.
+* Use minimum and stable libraries
+* Document code with comment and docstring
+*

 ### Testing